izzanrijal/prd/utilities/frontend-guidelines-document.md

 ## 3. Styling and Theming

-Our styling approach uses React Native's StyleSheet system combined with Gluestack UI's theming capabilities to maintain visual consistency across the app.
+Our styling approach uses React Native's StyleSheet system and custom theme providers to maintain visual consistency across the app.

 **Color Palette:**